Thai Prime Minister Says Hostages Held by Hamas are Safe, Efforts Underway to Release Them

 Adam Judd

-Mr. Adam Judd is the Co-owner of TPN media since December 2017.
+Mr. Adam Judd is the Chief of Content of TPN media, English language, since December 2017.
 He is originally from Washington D.C., America.
 His background is in HR and Operations and has written about news and Thailand for a decade now.
-He has lived in Pattaya for about nine years as a full-time resident, is well known locally and been visiting the country as a regular visitor for over a decade.
+He has lived in Pattaya for about ten years as a full-time resident, is well known locally and been visiting the country as a regular visitor for over 15 years.
 His full contact information, including office contact information, can be found on our Contact Us page below.
 Stories please e-mail [email protected] About Us: https://thephuketexpress.com/about-us/ Contact Us: https://thephuketexpress.com/contact-us/